Erovia/fire8_photoframe/README.md

 ### 1. Register a new Amazon account (optional)

 The tablet will be registered to this account.
-I used a clean account so it can be locked down to prevent purchases and so.
+I used a clean account so it can be locked down to prevent purchases and such.

 ### 2. Register a new Google account (optional)